Help Your Teen Turn a Summer Job into Long-Term Wealth: High-Yield Savings, Roth IRA Basics, and How Earnings Affect FAFSA Aid

 Flexibility: Contributions (not earnings) can be withdrawn tax- and penalty-free.

-Roth IRA considerations: Contributions don’t show as income for FAFSA and retirement balances aren’t reported as student assets.
-But withdrawals later can count as income in that year.
+Roth IRA Considerations: Contributions don’t show as income for FAFSA, and retirement balances aren’t reported as student assets.
+However, withdrawals later can count as income in that year.

 Timing: Be mindful of the FAFSA “base year” when large earnings, bonuses, or withdrawals might reduce aid.